Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/staking.md

 3. Click **Undelegate** under the **My delegations** section.

-4. Enter the amount of Luna you want to undelegate.
+4. Enter the amount of Odis you want to undelegate.
 Click **Next**.

 4. Confirm the amounts.
 Enter your password and click **Undelegate**.

-Your staked Luna is unbonding.
+Your staked Odis is unbonding.
 Please check back in 21 days to complete the process.